27 Great Money-Saving Tips from The Best Finance Bloggers| Updated: |

 This great tip is brought to you by Jarek from Time In The Market

 22. Differentiate between needs and wants

 Understand that you need to pay for needs before you think about your wants.
 Hint: almost everything is a want.
-Your needs are a shelter, food, water, time, and freedom.
+Your needs are shelter, food, water, time, and freedom.
 Wants are all the other stuff that screams for your attention.
-Buy your needs smartly and scrutinize your wants and you’ll be rich.
+Buy your needs smartly and scrutinize your wants, and you’ll be rich.

 This important tip is brought to you by Anita from The Power Of Thrift

 My best tip is to do a no-spend month.
 It changes your mindset on money.
 It forces you to think outside the box and be creative.
 I learned a lot from my challenge and am now thinking things through way more before deciding to buy something.

 This cool tip is brought to you by Janneke, the Financially Independent Mom.
 Her blog is not online anymore.